matloff/regtools/inst/PoissonReg.md

 a major problem.

-For large n, the Central Limit Theorem (applied in large-sample theory) shows that nor-normality of the distribution of Y given X is not relevant.
+For large n, the Central Limit Theorem (applied in large-sample theory) shows that non-normality of the distribution of Y given X is not relevant.
 For small n, Gaussian linear model theory is not reliable, since no variable in the real world is normally distributed.
+One can and should still do inference, of course, but not take it so literally.

 As to heteroscedastic variance of Y given X, one can use the *sandwich estimator*.
 See for instance the **car** and **sandwich** packages in